Out and about

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

 Vacations should primarily be a time of rest, relaxation and happy moments.
-But something can always go wrong, including your health: if you become ill when traveling, have an upset stomach or suffer a small injury, it's helpful to have a well-equipped first-aid kit to hand.
+Nevertheless, something can always happen, including when it comes to health.
+That’s why it’s helpful to have a well-equipped first-aid kit with you.

 First-aid kit checklist: fit and healthy for your vacation

 A well-equipped first-aid kit is important, as it enables you to deal with health problems on your travels.
-Depending on your travel destination, you should always take the following things with you.
+Whether you’re traveling to warm or cooler regions, the right preparation can help you solve minor health problems yourself and avoid unnecessary trips to the pharmacy or even the doctor.
+You should always take the following items and medication with you, regardless of your destination.

 • Pain and fever medication

-Medication such as paracetamol or ibuprofen should always be to hand when traveling.
+Medication such as paracetamol or ibuprofen should always be to hand when traveling to relieve pain and fever .
+This can be particularly helpful on long flights or hikes.

 • Plasters and sterile dressings